 But that doesn’t mean that Eaton neglects the process of customer experience–far from it.
 In fact, by using CustomerGauge’s Account Experience Program, Eaton has been able to develop an approach that helps them successfully tackle the challenges of multi-layered customer support…and collect and act on feedback to create a stronger, better customer experience.

-In Episode 32 of The Account Experience Podcast, Carey and Ian interview Renan Cardoso, a Senior Customer Experience Marketing Analyst at Eaton–and learn how Renan has used CG to deliver an awesome CX across multiple divisions, all over the world.
+In Episode 32 of The Account Experience Podcast, Cary and Ian interview Renan Cardoso, the Senior Customer Experience Marketing Analyst at Eaton–and learn how Renan has used CG to deliver an awesome CX across multiple divisions, all over the world.